 The road speeds are displayed using the specified Road Speed Units.
 A range of units are supported although most users will typically use Miles or Kilometers.
 The choice of units does not affect the optimization, and only specifies how you would like the speeds to be displayed.
 You can select a different distance unit in Ultra MileCharter or Ultra One2OneMileage if you wish.

 Each road type is listed in the list of road speeds.
 These are the road types used in the OpenStreetMap data, and follow standard OpenStreetMap conventions.
-The Pre-Processor will use the Default Speed for all road types it finds that are not in the list.
+The Pre-Processor will ignore all road types that are not in this list.

 To change a road's speed, click on the road type's Speed cell, and then enter a new speed.
 You can also change a road type's name by clicking on the name and editing it.